 - Communicate with others by making eye contact and signaling turns and lane changes

-The temporary street closures are being implemented rapidly and with minimal up-front costs for materials.
+The temporary street closures were implemented with minimal up-front costs for materials.
 Staff time will be required to place the closure signs, monitor them and remove the signs once the pilot has ended.
-As part of the pilot, staff will track costs and staff time.
+As part of the pilot, staff will track costs.

 The Transportation Department is committed to providing residents and businesses the resources they need to stay healthy during the pandemic.
 In addition to Bellevue Healthy Streets, the Transportation Department rolled out Curbside Food Pickup Zones to support restaurants serving take-out customers.

 - If you have questions about the Bellevue Healthy Streets pilot, please email firstname.lastname@example.org or call 425-452-6856